MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-reports-analytics.md

 | Avg. customer effort | The time that a customer spent on a conversation to get their issue resolved. |
 | Avg. sessions per conversation | The average sessions created and engaged for each conversation engaged. |

-The following report includes conversation intelligence, which uses analytics and data science to gather data from agent call recordings and Omnichannel for Customer Service.
+The following report includes conversation intelligence, which uses analytics and data science to gather data from agent call recordings.
 Conversation intelligence analyzes the data to provide you with the information and insights to intelligently manage your support team and proactively coach agents.

 :::image type="content" source="../media/voice-channel-agent-drill-down.png" alt-text="Voice agent drill-down report.":::